 While no emotional support animal laws compel you to have a vest to identify your animal as an ESA, having one will help people around you identify it as more than a pet.
 Your ESA is not just a pet, right?
-A dog vest will help you get the message through.
+An esa dog vest will help you get the message through.

 No, they are not.
-A service dog is specifically trained to perform a duty or service that his, or her owner could not do.
-People with vision and hearing problems, children with autism and people having limited mobility use them as medical alert dogs and to get help with their daily functions.
+A service dog is specifically trained to perform a duty or service that its owner could not do.
+People with vision and hearing problems, children with autism, and people with limited mobility use them as medical alert dogs and get help with their daily functions.

-Try to take the measurement as accurately as possible and measure it for at least a few times to make sure that the measurements are correct.
-A dog vest that is too small or too big for your dog will make it uncomfortable and it will not be able to focus on you.
+Try to take the measurement as accurately as possible and measure your dog at least a few times to ensure that the measurements are correct.
+A dog vest that is too small or too big for your dog will make it uncomfortable, and it will not be able to focus on you.

 Following is a guiding chart to help you get an idea:

 |Vest Size||Approx. Girth||Common Breeds|